We offer a number of bridging courses.

 Podiatry for Graduate Entry Masters student

 This course is only available for students who have been offered a place in the Graduate Entry Master of Podiatric Practice.
-This compulsory 4 week program will focus on providing you with essential pre-clinical podiatry skills prior to the commencement of the Master of Podiatric program.
+This compulsory 4 week program will focus on providing you with essential pre-clinical podiatry skills prior to the commencement of the Master of Podiatric Practice program.

 Week 1-3: Introduction to Podiatry Practice (online learning activities and pre-reading)